-CPA firms, just like other legal business, have to submit annual reports to the IRS and other authorities for audit, tax filing, and business number consolidation.
-Whether you’ve been in the market for one year or ten years, annual reports must be submitted on time.
+CPA firms, just like other legal businesses, have to submit annual reports to the IRS and other authorities for audit, tax filing, and business number consolidation.
+Annual reports must be submitted on time whether you’ve been in the market for one year or ten years.

 From IRS tax filing to balancing liabilities and assets to a zero, QuickBooks can help you perform critical accounting functions in a few clicks.